lyc-handson-aws/handson-topic10/README.md

    >
    > check the detailed procedures or commands in the ArgoCD chapter or in the repo.

-   1. you can first check on ArgoCD page : Settings/Project/ the 2 projects and its configurations were already there
+   1. you can first check on ArgoCD webpage that(ArgoCD service is available , see argo-init.sh(inside flux repo) to access the ArgoCD on you local server)  Settings/Project/ the 2 projects and its configurations are already there

    2. create local users by patching argocd-cm